 13 Then certain of the people were so forward herein, that they went to the king, who gave them license to do after the ordinances of the heathen:

-14 Whereupon they built a place of exercise at Jerusalem according to the customs of the heathen:
+14 Whereupon they built a place of exercise (gymnasium) at Yerushalayim according to the customs of the heathen:

-15 And made themselves uncircumcised, and forsook the holy covenant, and joined themselves to the heathen, and were sold to do mischief.
+15 And made themselves uncircumcised, and forsook the Set-apart covenant, and joined themselves to the heathen, and were sold to do mischief.

-16 Now when the kingdom was established before Antiochus, he thought to reign over Mitsrayim (Egypt) that he might have the dominion of two realms.
+16 Now when the kingdom was established before Antiochus, he thought to reign over Mitzrayim (Egypt) that he might have the dominion of two realms.

-17 Wherefore he entered into Mitsrayim with a great multitude, with chariots, and elephants, and horsemen, and a great navy,
+17 Wherefore he entered into Mitzrayim with a great multitude, with chariots, and elephants, and horsemen, and a great navy,

-18 And made war against Ptolemy king of Mitsrayim: but Ptolemy was afraid of him, and fled; and many were wounded to death.
+18 And made war against Ptolemy sovereign of Mitzrayim: but Ptolemy was afraid of him, and fled; and many were wounded to death.

-19 Thus they got the strong cities in the land of Mitsrayim and he took the spoils thereof.
+19 Thus they got the strong cities in the land of Mitzrayim and he took the spoils thereof.

-20 And after that Antiochus had smitten Mitsrayim, he returned again in the hundred forty and third year, and went up against Yisra’el and Yerushalayim with a great multitude,
+20 And after that Antiochus had smitten Mitzrayim, he returned again in the hundred forty and third year, and went up against Yisra’el and Yerushalayim with a great multitude,

 21 And entered proudly into the sanctuary, and took away the golden altar, and the candlestick of light, and all the vessels thereof,